-The coastal city of Swansea is second most populated city in Wales, and the 26th largest city in the UK.
+The coastal city of Swansea is the second largest in Wales, after Cardiff.
 Once known for its copper industry, it was nicknamed Copperopolis in the 19th century.
-Nowadays it is known for its beautiful coast and quaint little bays, as well as being the birthplace of Dylan Thomas.
+Nowadays it is known for its beautiful coastline and quaint little bays, as well as being the birthplace of acclaimed poet Dylan Thomas.

 (c) Crown Copyright

-Being a ‘seatown’ as Dylan describes, there are a fair amount of beaches that are worth mentioning.
-Llangennith Beach being one of them.
-Huge sand dunes stretch out on this seemingly never-ending unspoilt beach.
-An incredibly popular spot with surfers, the sands remain relatively empty so visitors can enjoy the quiet as well as marvel at the skills of the surfers.
-Langland Bay is another spot popular with surfers, but when the tide is out, it makes for a beautiful little beach to relax on or enjoy a little stroll; from here you can walk around the headland to Caswell Bay.
+Llangennith Beach on Rhossili Bay is world-famous for its vast stretch of sand and fantastic surf - lessons can be arranged with The Welsh Surfing Federation surf school.
+Langland Bay is another spot popular with surfers, but when the tide is out, it makes for a beautiful little beach to relax on or enjoy a stroll; from here you can walk around the headland to Caswell Bay.

-Heading slightly inland, the Penllergare Valley Woods are beautiful.
-A great place for walkers; you can follow the trail along the river before reaching the waterfall, enjoying the woodland scenery along the way.
+Heading inland, the Penllergare Valley Woods are a sight to behold.
+The landscape was designed and planted in the 19th century by John Dillwyn Llewelyn, a notable figure in Victorian society.
+Today the area is a great place for walkers; you can follow the trail along the river before reaching a waterfall, enjoying the woodland scenery along the way.
 Having recently undergone a restoration project, the place is back to its former glory with the paths reinstated, the lake unsalted, the reparation of the waterfalls and the astronomical observatory being restored.

 Our 101 team have been working with local tourism, business, community and Council initiatives to bring you some of the best ways for you to live your connection to Swansea.